 - Tap the info icon next to the number

 You can also follow the same steps in the FaceTime app to block persistent FaceTime callers.
-By the way, blocked numbers will not be notified that they have been blocked.
-If you find that you are getting too many calls from unknown people in general, you can also block all unknown numbers.
-This is especially useful if you are getting too many telemarketing calls.
-Once this feature is enabled, all incoming calls from unknown numbers will be silenced and sent to your voicemail.
-However, the phone number will appear in your recent calls list, unless it was "anonymous."
+Blocked numbers won't be notified that they've been blocked.
+If you find that you're generally receiving too many calls from people you don't know, you can also block all unknown numbers.
+This is especially useful if you're receiving too many telemarketing calls.
+Once this feature is enabled, all incoming calls from unknown numbers will be muted and sent to voicemail.
+However, the phone number will appear in your recent calls list unless it was "anonymous."

 How to mute anonymous callers on iOS 15